-Figure 1: Screen shot of the virtual dissection of the anatomy of the foot.
+Figure 1: Screen shot of the anatomy and virtual dissection of the foot.

-The lecture is delivered by “Zoom” application; the main screen presents the TA's board with a picture of a photographed dissection.
-As demonstrated in the picture, the TA can draw and mark on the board.
-In the right upper corner of the screen the students can see the TA in real time, and the TA can see the students upon choice.
+The lecture was delivered by Zoom application.
+The main screen presents the TA board with a picture of a dissection.
+As demonstrated in the screenshot, the TA can draw and mark on the board.
+In the upper right corner of the screen students can see the TA in real time, and the TA can see the students upon choice.

-Figure 2: an example of one test station from the online practical test.
+Figure 2: An example of one test station from the online practical test.

-Each arrowhead points on an anatomical structure that the students are requires to identify and write the full anatomy name. the test contained 25 stations in this manner.
+Each arrowhead indicates an anatomical structure that students were requires to identify and write the full anatomical name.
+The test contained 25 stations in this manner.

-Figure 3: Means and SDs of course evaluations (measured by seven items): a comparison between the online and the conventional methods.
+Figure 3: Means and SDs of course evaluations (measured by seven items): A comparison of online (one module) and traditional methods (three prior modules) within academic year 2019-2020.

-Figure 4: Percentages of students’ preferences between the online and the conventional methods on five aspects of learning.
+Figure 4: Percentages of student preferences between the online module and three prior traditionally taught modules on five aspects of learning for academic year 2019-2020.

-Figure 5: Grades in the theoretical and practical limbs exams versus the mean grades in the other anatomical exams (i.e., abdomen & pelvis, head & neck, and thorax) throughout the years of 2018, 2019, and 2020.
+Figure 5: Grades in the theoretical and practical limbs exams versus the mean grades in the other anatomical exams (abdomen & pelvis, head & neck, and thorax) throughout the years of 2018, 2019, and 2020.

-Note: The limbs module was taught online in 2020 while it was conventionally taught in the other years.
+Note: The limbs module was taught online in 2019-2020 whereas it was taught traditionally in the other years.
 N=29 in 2020; N=33 in 2019; N=26 in 2018.